asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

 	+ DTMF feature invocations available from Dial() can create, modify, or destroy bridges.
 * [Bridge](/latest_api/API_Documentation/Dialplan_Applications/Bridge) - this directly creates a new bridge and places two channels into the bridge.
 Unlike Dial, both channels have to already exist.
 * [BridgeWait](/latest_api/API_Documentation/Dialplan_Applications/BridgeWait) (Asterisk 12+) - creates a special holding bridge and places a channel into it.
 Any number of channels may join the holding bridge, which can entertain them in a variety of ways.
-* [MeetMe](/Application_MeetMe)/[ConfBridge](/latest_api/API_Documentation/Dialplan_Applications/ConfBridge) - both of these applications are used for conferencing, and can support multiple channels together in the same bridge.
+* [ConfBridge](/latest_api/API_Documentation/Dialplan_Applications/ConfBridge) - both of these applications are used for conferencing, and can support multiple channels together in the same bridge.
-* [Page](/latest_api/API_Documentation/Dialplan_Applications/Page) - a conferencing bridge (similar to MeetMe/ConfBridge) is used to direct the audio from the announcer to the many dialed channels.
+* [Page](/latest_api/API_Documentation/Dialplan_Applications/Page) - a conferencing bridge (similar to ConfBridge) is used to direct the audio from the announcer to the many dialed channels.
 * [Parking](/latest_api/API_Documentation/Dialplan_Applications/Park) (Asterisk 12+) - a special holding bridge is used for Parking, which entertains the waiting channel with hold music.